abtion/guidelines/tools_and_services/access_and_permissions.md

 - Access is controlled through teams.
 Abtioneers are part of teams.
 Teams have access to pipelines and apps.
 - To give a better overview, members should not get granted permissions directly on any pipeline or app.
 - Developers must have a "member" role in the team.
 - Abtion's admin and the client's Heroku account must have "admin" role in the team.
+- Abtion's admin account will be the owner of the pipelines and projects
 - Abtion's admin will not be used for normal usage during development.
 The usage will be limited to admin-restricted action's such as granting and removing permissions.
+- A team account is created for heroku - using the team's google group.
+- The team account is connected to the github team account.
+- The team account is added as admin to the heroku team.
+- The team account is used for connecting pipelines to github.

 You can request access to teams through Slack #access-and-permissions.